Skip to Main Content

 • Format in 2024 Competition was: To declare an intent to participate, a prospective entrant needed to email their resume to BrooksCompetition@brookskushman.com by 11 PM Eastern, Thursday, February 15, 2024.
 At 11 AM Eastern, Saturday, February 17, 2024, Brooks Kushman emailed information about the Competition tasks and instructions to the email address identified in the entrant’s resume.
 Access to tools such as LexisNexis or Westlaw was necessary for a part of the Competition.
 By 11 AM Eastern, Sunday, February 18, 2024, the entrant needed to email to BrooksCompetition@brookskushman.com documents containing the results of their legal research and their legal briefs.

-• Prize(s) in 2024 were: Guidelines and Criteria for the Feb.
+• Prize(s) in 2024 Competition were: Guidelines and Criteria for the Feb.
 17, 2024 competition (closed) stated: "Law Student Winners: First Place: The first-place award is a $2,500 honorarium, and an interview with the Brooks Kushman hiring team.
 Runner(s)-Up: Runners-up may be named at the discretion of Brooks Kushman and may be interviewed by the Brooks Kushman hiring team."

 • Deadline to declare an intent to participate in this competition was: February 15, 2024.